MariaMozgunova/rubiks_cube/README.md

 - Output to any `std::ostream` the state of the Rubik's Cube
 - Spin the facelets of the Rubik's Cube
 - Generate the solvable state of the Rubik's Cube
-- Solve the Rubik's Cube
+- Solve the Rubik's Cube [now with the visualization]

 <p align="right">(<a href="#top">back to top</a>)</p>